sebschlicht/ansible-nas/README.md

-`unattended_upgrades.notification_mail_recipient` | recipient for summary mails of performed unattended upgrades `sshd.allow_users`      | list of users that are allowed to SSH into the NAS, besides the individual users `sshd.enable_password_authentication` | flag to enable password-based authentication for SSH clients (default: `false`) `users`                 | list of individual NAS users, each having a user `name`, an `initial_password` and a `samba.password` (if this feature is used). you may also specify a `backup_folder_name` (defaults to username) and additional group assignments (`groups`). you may as well specify a list of `authorized_keys` for passwordless SSH access. if no keys have been specified, the user won't be able to connect via SSH unless the password authentication is enabled
+`unattended_upgrades.notification_mail_recipient` | recipient for summary mails of performed unattended upgrades `sshd.allow_users`      | list of users that are allowed to SSH into the NAS, besides the individual users `sshd.enable_password_authentication` | flag to enable password-based authentication for SSH clients (default: `false`) `users`                 | list of individual NAS users, each having a user `name`, an `initial_password`, a `nextcloud_password` and a `samba_password` (if the respective feature is used). you may also specify a `backup_folder_name` (defaults to username) and additional group assignments (`groups`). you may as well specify a list of `authorized_keys` for passwordless SSH access. if no keys have been specified, the user won't be able to connect via SSH unless the password authentication is enabled
 `dynv6.token`           | token to update the current IP address of the NAS domain on DynV6 `minidlna.*`            | `display_name` to be shown in client devices, `directories` to list paths that should be accessible for clients
 `samba.internal_shares` | internal Samba shares, each having a `name` and a `path`, that are accessible with any account